Euclideon/vaultclient/docs/UserGuide.md

 What is the Name and Light next to my license name mean?
 > The **name** is the username you used to log into the Euclideon Vault Client interface.<br /> The **light** represents your connection status:
 >- Green is good and indicates that you are connected and actively working
->- Yellow indicates that you haven't been using the interface for >30 seconds.
+>- Yellow indicates that the server hasn't been contacted in over 30 seconds.
->- Red indicates that you haven't engaged with the interface for more than 60 seconds and have been disconnected.
+>- Red indicates that the server hasn't been contacted in more than 60 seconds and have been disconnected.
 >  - Red can also point to hindered services, such as network connectivity issues.
 >
 >Other useful information includes the license type you are using and how recently your license has synced with the Euclideon Vault Server.

-My 3d object is hidden behind a map tile, how do I see it?
+My 3d object is hidden behind the map.
+How do I see it?
 > Changing the Transparency or the Blending in [Maps and Elevation](#maps-and-elevation) may make it easier to see your object, using a combination of these for varied affect.

 I keep getting the "logged out" screen, how do I fix this issue?